Setting the Scene: Lurking PE Risk

 Low-risk PE triggers

-It’s ok; there are also low-risk PE triggers.
+It’s ok; there are also low-risk permanent establishment risks.
 What a relief (you’ve got this).

 - Business trips to another country